novialriptide/shurl/README.md

 ## Features

 - [ ] Produces suggestions for a shortened URL given a valid URL
+- [ ] Produces title suggestions for the shortened URL
 - [ ] Interactive web app for demonstration purposes

 ## Get Started